HR-CMGT/PRG06-vue-workshop/presentation/workshop2.md

 ### Data Service

-As another example, let's put our data loading code in its own typescript file, and use it from App.vue:
+Let's put our data loading code in a separate class.
+We use a `static` function so we don't have to create instances of `DataLoader`.

 **DataLoader.ts**
 ```
 export default class DataLoader {
-    async getStarWarsData(): Promise<any> {
+    static async getStarWarsData(): Promise<any> {
         let res = await fetch("https://swapi.co/api/films/")
         return await res.json()
     }